gibelium/meteor-react-antd-casl/README.md

     *  /imports/ui/layouts/AppContainer.jsx
     *  /imports/ui/layouts/App.jsx
         *  constructor :: Setting up the initial state
-        *  getDerivedStateFromProps :: Handling the change of the logged in user and their abilities
+        *  componentDidUpdate :: Handling the change of the abilities of logged in user
         *  render() :: Wrapping the app content into a <AbilityContext.Provider/> component

-    *  /imports/ui/components/ContentComponent.jsx :: Rendering the content based on the users abilities
+4) To usage of the CASL </Can> tag can is shown in the following components
+    *  /imports/ui/components/SimpleComponent.jsx
+    *  /imports/ui/components/MenuComponent.jsx

-#### Open issue
+#### Open issues
-There is one issue left in the showcase documented in the [casl/react issue tracker](https://github.com/stalniy/casl/issues/174#issuecomment-480197119).
-Please find the corresponding code artifacts marked with FIXME comments within ConentContainer.jsx.
+Ant-Design obviously has a problem rendering custom components inside of several structured compoents (e.g. Menu/SubMenu, Select.Option, Collapse, Tabs, etc).
+Please see https://github.com/ant-design/ant-design/issues/4853.
+I used a workaround to render submenus that are surrounded by a CASL <Can/> tag to check user permissions within MenuComponent.jsx.
+However I did not yet figure out how to render Icons in the SubMenu title correctly with this approaach.
+Currently icons are not rendered in the titles.

 #### To run the showcase
 1) Checkout the git branch